andrewshaw15/MATH-5620/HW-3/five-point-laplacian.md

 **Input:** This function takes as input four vectors representing the boundary conditions (*u_top*, *u_bottom*, *u_left*, and *u_right*) and their size *n*.

-**Output:** This function displays the solution of the laplace equation.
+**Output:** This function displays the solution of the Laplace equation.

 **Usage/Example:** This function may be called and its results displayed as follows:
 ~~~~